jsummers/imageworsener/readme.txt

    value that's too small will cause some pixels to be missed completely, leaving black lines.

- -blur x[<n>] (-blurx -blury)
-   Set the blur factor to <n> and then, if downscaling, multiply it by the scaling factor.
-If not given, <n> defaults to 1.0.
+   If the "x" prefix is used, and the image is being downscaled, the blur factor will be multiplied by the scale factor.
+If <n> is not given, it defaults to 1.

-   The purpose of this option is to make it easy to perform simple interpolation.
+   The purpose of the "x" option is to make it easy to perform simple interpolation.
 For example, use "-filter linear -blur x1" to do linear interpolation.
 This is not a good way to downscale images, but it is what many applications do.